 Telegram’s reputation is mainly based on users’ perceptions derived from its messaging features.
 And when compared to WhatsApp and Signal, most experts say that Telegram sits between these two apps in terms of privacy and security.

 When it comes to encryption, Telegram only uses E2E encryption for messages sent in Secret Chat mode.
 The app encrypts common messages sent over the cloud using client-server/server-client encryption developed in-house.
-The encryption cannot be verified externally to test its security, raising eyebrows among security experts.
+The encryption cannot be verified externally to test its security, raising eyebrows among security experts including Moxie Marlinspike, the founder of Signal.

 Furthermore, Telegram does not turn on Secret Chat by default.
 Users need to open their profile and tap Start Secret Chat to use this feature.